AztecProtocol/engineering-designs/in-progress/11103-forwarder-contract/design.md

 ### Setup

-There will be an optional environment variable `sequencer.custForwarderContractAddress` that can be used to specify a custom forwarder contract address.
+There will be an optional environment variable `sequencer.customForwarderContractAddress` that can be used to specify a custom forwarder contract address.

 If this is not set, the sequencer will deploy the Aztec Labs implementation of the forwarder contract, using the Universal Deterministic Deployer, supplying the sequencer's address as the deployment salt, and the sequencer's address as the owner.

 ### Gas

 Once the L2 block body is removed from calldata, the "static" arguments to call the propose function should be under 1KB.

-Operating at 10TPS, this would mean an overhead of under 3 gas per L2 transaction.
+But including commitee ECDSA signatures, this goes to ~7KB.

-Unfortunately, the current design to support forced inclusion requires a hash for each transaction in the proposal args.
+Operating at 10TPS, this means an overhead of under (16 gas/B _ 8KB) / (10 transactions/s _ 36s) = 355 gas per L2 transaction.

-This means that the overhead per L2 transaction will be ~35 gas, which is still under 50 gas, but a significant portion of the overall target of 500 gas per L2 transaction.
+However, after the committee signatures convert to BLS, the calldata will drop to 1KB total, so the overhead will drop to (16 gas/B _ 1KB) / (10 transactions/s _ 36s) = 44 gas per L2 transaction.

 ### Future work